jtromo/jtromo.github.io/README.md

 ## Javascript

 Apart from Bootstrap JS components majority of JS is located in /js/front.js.
 In this file you can change the settings of the owl carousel, google maps settings etc.

 ## Google Maps

 Google maps are used on the contact page.
 If you need just to show location of the company on the map, the only necessary thing is to change coordinates in the header of contact.html.
 For further settings and possibilities please consult [Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/).

-## Contact form

-To set up contact form:

-1. Upload a template to your webhosting or set up HTTP server on your local machine (XAMPP, WAMP or similar).
-2. Make directory php/temp writeable (change attributes to 777)
-3. Edit the options in contact.php file.
-The most important are: `$from` and `$sendTo`.
-The rest can remain as it is.

 ## Credits
 - ondrique, (ahoj@ondrejsvestka.cz)